 The example of Peter is that he was anointed to persuade and even silence his critics without demanding consent.
 He did not see himself above questioning, but exercised Godly influence to those who heard him.

 So when Peter went up to Jerusalem, the circumcision party CRITICIZED HIM, saying, “You went to uncircumcised men and ate with them.”
 But Peter began and EXPLAINED IT TO THEM IN ORDER: - Acts 11:2-4

-Many deceived religious men today believe that they have the right and the desire to make church members out of people out of their own wills to the point where they become mentally and spiritually abusive.
-Their carnal desire is that people will come under their submission and will use the mistranslation of words and phrases of Scripture to do so.
+Many deceived religious men today believe that they have the right to make church members out of people out of their own wills to the point where they become spiritually abusive.
+Their carnal desire is that people will come under their submission and will use the mistranslation of words and phrases in Scripture to do so.

 OBEY them that have the RULE OVER YOU, and SUBMIT yourselves: for they watch for your souls, as they that must give account, that they may do it with joy, and not with grief: for that is unprofitable for you. – Hebrews 13:17

-There are some pretty domineering words in this verse, but as we are learning the true meaning of these words, we know that they are not derived from the original Greek, but from the imaginations of carnal men who desired to have power and control.
+There are some pretty domineering words in this verse, but as we are learning the true meaning behind these maligned words, we know that they are not derived from the original Greek, but from the imaginations of carnal men who desired to have power and control.

-The word, 'submit,' as we will get to in more detail shortly means to yield derived from the Greek, 'hupeiko.'
-It has no implication to an outward force upon someone to make them yield, but rather a voluntary act towards someone who cares for them with brotherly or sisterly love.
+The word, 'submit,' where we will get into more detail shortly means 'to yield' derived from the Greek, 'hupeiko.'
+It has no implication to an outward force upon someone to make them submit, but rather a voluntary act towards someone who cares for them with brotherly or sisterly love.
 If anyone demands authority among the ekklesia, it means they do not really have authority at all and are not fit or qualified to lead (serve).